ACCIDDA/influpaint/README.md

 Start with [installing the environment and cloning the repositories](docs/getting-started/installation.md), the first page of the walkthrough.
 Follow the [workflow guide](docs/workflows/start-here.md) for source data, training, inpainting, evaluation, and paper figures, or use the [quick start](docs/getting-started/quick-start.md) to reproduce figures from saved results.
 [Cluster and notebook instructions](docs/getting-started/cluster.md) cover UNC Longleaf.

+### Paper reproducibility

 To plot the figures in the paper, follow [Reproduce the paper figures](docs/workflows/paper-figures.md).
 This uses the saved data and results in the Zenodo reproducibility archive. **Zenodo DOI: `10.5281/zenodo.XXXXXXX` (placeholder).**

+See the [Zenodo archive README](docs/reproducibility/README.md) for archive contents and provenance.

 ## Forecast influenza hospitalizations